 Even when they are over, of course, there is so much art to view, enjoy, and benefit from at museums such as The Sixth Floor Museum at Dealy Plaza, The George W. Bush Presidential Library and Museum, and the Perot Museum of Nature and Science.

-5 Dallas Art Exhibitions & Events this month (October 2021)
+6 Dallas Art Exhibitions & Events this Fall (October/November 2021)

 The arts may have been temporarily silenced owing to global events but they are back in full swing and Dallas is a great place to experience their magic this fall.

 The Other Art Fair at the Dallas Market Hall

 October 21st to 24th 2021 | Dallas Market Hall

 Presented by Saatchi Art, this art fair, taking place at Dallas Market Hall, allows you to view the works of upcoming independent artists and even invest in one or more of thousands of pieces.

 The Other Art Fair is present in an array of cities across the globe — including Sydney, Toronto, Brooklyn, Los Angeles, London, and Chicago.
 It is famed for innovative pieces created in a variety of shapes, textures, and colors, with everything from figurative to abstract expressionist pieces available for viewing.